kennxdy/ugifs/README.md

 ## Configuration

-Open the `config.json` file and enter your Giphy API key:
+Open the `config.json` file and enter your Giphy API Key:

 ```json
 {